cosmos/cosmos-sdk/x/distribution/spec/05_hooks.md

 Any remaining rewards still stored in the validator gets sent to the community fee pool.

 Note: the validator only gets removed when it has no remaining delegations.
-All outstanding rewards have been withdrawn.
+At that time, all outstanding delegator rewards will have been withdrawn.
+Any remaining rewards are dust amounts.

 ## Validator is slashed